VinAIResearch/WhoQA/README.md

 }
 ```

-Please CITE our [paper]() whenever this repository is used to help produce published results or incorporated into other software.
+Please CITE our paper whenever this repository is used to help produce published results or incorporated into other software.

 By downloading the WhoQA dataset, __USER agrees__:

 * *to use WhoQA for research or educational purposes only.*
 * *to not distribute WhoQA or part of WhoQA in any original or modified form.*
-* *and to cite our paper "Who's Who: Large Language Models Meet Knowledge Conflicts in Practice" whenever WhoQA is employed to help produce published results.*
+* *and to cite our EMNLP 2024 Findings paper "Who's Who: Large Language Models Meet Knowledge Conflicts in Practice" whenever WhoQA is employed to help produce published results.*

 ### Copyright (c) 2024 VinAI